boydaihungst/gvfs.yazi/README.md

 [gvfs.yazi](https://github.com/boydaihungst/gvfs.yazi) uses [gvfs](https://wiki.gnome.org/Projects/gvfs) and [gio from glib](https://github.com/GNOME/glib) to transparently mount and unmount devices in read/write mode, allowing you to navigate inside, view, and edit individual or groups of files.

-Supported protocols: MTP, Hard disk/drive, SMB, SFTP, NFS, GPhoto2 (PTP), FTP, Google Drive, DNS-SD, DAV (WebDAV), AFP, AFC.
+Supported protocols: MTP, Hard disk/drive, SMB, SFTP, NFS, GPhoto2 (PTP), FTP, Google Drive (via [GOA](./GNOME_ONLINE_ACCOUNTS_GOA.md)), One drive (via [GOA](./GNOME_ONLINE_ACCOUNTS_GOA.md)), DNS-SD, DAV (WebDAV), AFP, AFC.
 You need to install corresponding packages to use them.

-Tested: MTP, Hard disk/drive, GPhoto2 (PTP), DAV, SFTP, FTP.
+Tested: MTP, Hard disk/drive, GPhoto2 (PTP), DAV, SFTP, FTP, Google Drive, One Drive.
 You may need to unlock and turn screen on to mount some devices (Android MTP, etc.)

-By default, `mount` will shows list of devices which have MTP, GPhoto2, AFC, Hard disk/drive protocols or list of added scheme/mount URI.
+By default, `mount` will automatically shows devices which have one of these protocals (MTP, GPhoto2, AFC, Hard disk/drive) or list of added scheme/mount URI.
 For other protocols (smb, ftp, sftp, etc), use `add-mount` action with [Schemes URI format](<https://wiki.gnome.org/Projects(2f)gvfs(2f)schemes.html>).

 > [!NOTE]